Gay Mykonos Island Guide

 Renting a motorcycle (or quad bike).
 Risky!
 Poor quality roads and appalling driving standards makes riding a bike very risky.
 Amazingly, the majority of riders don't bother wearing a crash helmet.
 Stupidity beyond belief as the numerous accident victims are a very long way from the nearest specialist head injury trauma unit.

-Taxis on Mykonos – The island only has 25 taxis.
-Plan ahead if you want to use a taxi and book at least 2 – 3 hours in advance.
-It can be very difficult to get a taxi late a night, particularly when people are leaving the bars and clubs.
+Taxis on Mykonos - It can be very difficult to get a taxi late a night, particularly when people are leaving the bars and clubs.
+We've written a dedicated guide on taxis in Mykonos.

 If you are staying at a resort or hotel outside of Mykonos Town, then a hiring car makes a lot of sense, as taxis are in limited supply and expensive.